fritzo/pomagma/doc/unified_egraph_design.md

 ## Design Overview

-The unified E-graph design addresses Pomagma's maintenance complexity by creating an adaptive storage engine that automatically selects appropriate data structures based on workload characteristics.
-Rather than maintaining separate micro, macro, and torch implementations, the unified system adapts between storage formats (dense tiled arrays, sparse hash maps, vectorized tensors) based on density, access patterns, and scale.
-This approach prioritizes code simplification and maintainability, accepting modest performance trade-offs where necessary to achieve substantial reductions in implementation complexity.
+The unified E-graph design addresses Pomagma's maintenance complexity by creating a flexible storage engine that constructs indices and storage formats on-demand based on user operations.
+Rather than maintaining separate micro, macro, and torch implementations, the unified system provides a single interface that can utilize different storage formats (dense tiled arrays, sparse hash maps, vectorized tensors) as needed by specific operations.
+The system follows a "follow-the-user" workflow: when users attempt operations requiring specific indices, those indices are built on-demand; when mutations invalidate indices, they are removed.
+This approach prioritizes predictability and user control while enabling the full range of Pomagma operations against a single database instance.

 ## Design Details